Add a field to checkout

 Anchor to Add a delivery instruction inputAdd a delivery instruction input

-Build a basic user interface using components from the checkout UI extensions component library.
+Build a basic user interface using components from the web components library.

 Using checkout UI components, build a basic UI for the delivery instruction input.

-This UI includes a checkbox to specify whether the customer wants to add a delivery instruction.
-When the checkbox is checked, a text field appears for the customer to enter the delivery instruction.
+This UI includes a checkbox component to specify whether the customer wants to add a delivery instruction.
+When the checkbox is checked, a text area component appears for the customer to enter the delivery instruction.
 If the customer has already entered a value, then the value is displayed.

 Checkout UI extensions are limited to specific UI components exposed by the platform for security reasons.
-Checkout UI components allow you to create a UI that feels seamless within the checkout experience, and that inherits a merchant's brand settings.
+Web components allow you to create a UI that feels seamless within the checkout experience, and that inherits a merchant's brand settings.

 Anchor to Store the user input in the metafieldStore the user input in the metafield